jpaul86/understanding-bias/README.md

 # understanding-bias
+## based on FHK lessons
-Bias, Discrimination and Fairness -> To understand its traps based on analyzing compas
+Bias, Discrimination and Fairness -> To understand its traps.

-A neutral peek into bias, which can add inaccuracy to predictions.
+A peek into bias which can add inaccuracy through false positives / negatives to predictions.

 Notebook to walk and think through to understand problems with bias affecting predictions based on existing samplesets.